RUSH by Stephen Fried

 —Publishers Weekly, starred review

-“A welcome biography of a Founding Father … [and] a complex man … who excited attention and controversy in his day but then fell into the shadows.
+“A welcome biography of a Founding Father…[who] became a prominent revolutionary and signer of the Declaration of Independence, then surgeon general of the Continental Army…renowned in the annals of American medicine as a pioneer of medical education and the treatment of the mentally ill….A complete portrait of a complex man…who excited attention and controversy in his day but then fell into the shadows.
 Fried does well to restore him to history.”

 “The best books are full of surprises.
 Rush has more of them than any historical biography I have read in ages.
 It is vast and sumptuous and brings to life Founding Father Benjamin Rush in full Technicolor.
 Too long ignored, Rush’s varied and mercurial brilliance puts him smack in the company of such figures as Adams and Jefferson and Washington and Hamilton with one exception: he is more interesting than any of them.
 He revolutionized medicine.
 He revolutionized health care.
 He revolutionized life.
 Fried draws it all out with his usual perfect pitch of reportage and writing.
 What a grand feast and feat.”